Top Five Worst Hands in Poker (And Why They Stink)

 2-7 Offsuit in Heads Up Poker

-Heads-up poker is a completely different beast to regular six-max poker.
+Heads-up poker is an entirely different beast from regular six-max poker.
 Depending on your opponent and the raise size you are using, you can often raise nearly all hands when you are going first on the button.

 However, even the loosest and most aggressive pro players will still not open pots with 2-7 offsuit and several other hands at the bottom of the chart.